+- (a) Uniform interpretation of juvenile justice information requirements Even though the treatment of juvenile justice information is codified, it is subject to local interpretations. - (1) Is a uniform interpretation of the sharing of juvenile justice information needed?(A) Are there any readily identifiable problems now? - (2) Is there a need to educate justice practitioners about what information regarding juveniles can be shared?

+(A) Juvenile officers are already trained in the law.

-- (a) Uniform interpretation of juvenile justice information requirements Even though the treatment of juvenile justice information is codified, it is subject to local interpretations. - (1) Is a uniform interpretation of the sharing of juvenile justice information needed? - (A) Are there any readily identifiable problems now?2) Is there a need to educate justice practitioners about what info - (2) Is there a need to educate justice practitioners about what information regarding juveniles can be shared? - (A) Juvenile officers are already trained in the law. - (3) What about educating school officials who have access to police records of their students? - (b) Juvenile sex offender registration Sex offender registration requirements also impact juvenile justice information sharing policies. - (1) How do juvenile sex offender registration provisions affect the confidentiality of juvenile justice information? - (A) Juvenile sex offenders are now on the sex-offender website. - (B) Juvenile sex offender registration and community notification held constitutional by the Illinois Supreme Court.
+- (3) What about educating school officials who have access to police records of their students? - (b) Sharing of juvenile data Generally, the Juvenile Court Act limits the commingling of juvenile justice data with adult criminal justice data.
+Nevertheless, improving the sharing of juvenile justice data among law enforcement might actually support the implementation of formal and informal station adjustment laws. - (1) Section 5-905(5) of the Juvenile Court Act requires the law enforcement records concerning juveniles to be maintained separate from the records of adults unless otherwise permitted by law.
+Juvenile records are maintained in the CHRI repository because Section 1-7(B)(2) of the Juvenile Court Act permits the commingling of CHRI records. - (2) How will integrated justice information systems maintain juvenile records separately from adult records? - (3) Illinois has some policies that protect juvenile offenders who do not recidivate as adults.
+How long should juvenile justice records be maintained as part of an integrated justice information system? - (c) Juvenile sex offender registration Sex offender registration requirements also impact juvenile justice information sharing policies. - (1) How do juvenile sex offender registration provisions affect the confidentiality of juvenile justice information? - (A) Juvenile sex offenders are now on the sex-offender website. - (B) Juvenile sex offender registration and community notification held constitutional by the Illinois Supreme Court.